-As part of our Pastoral Care program, all students in the College will attend Year Level and Whole School Chapel Services each Term.
+As part of our Pastoral Care program, all students in the College will attend Year Level and Whole School Chapel Services each Term (from Term 2 for Prep).
 Year Level Chapel Services will be celebrated in the Abbey Church and complement the Pastoral Care Specialist program.
 A variety of multi-faith and cultural occasions will be celebrated in the PAC as a whole school community.
 Fr George, the College Chaplain, will lead the College community to active participation during each Service, with the students responding in prayer and song.

 St. Michael’s College has a strong reputation in South East Queensland for excellence in Drama.
 Students in all year levels from Prep - 6 have the opportunity to participate in staged Infant and Senior Musicals at least twice during their Primary schooling.